xrdocs/ncs5500/_tutorials/introducing-ncs-57c1-48q6d-s-router.md

 position: hidden
 ---
 {% include toc icon="table" title="Introducing NCS-57C1-48Q6D-S Router" %}
+## Authors

+This article has been written and reviewed by MIG PM/TME team

 ## Introduction

-This article has been written and reviewed by:

-MIG PM/TME team

 With IOS XR 7.5.2, we introduce one rack unit (1RU) fixed port routers in the Cisco NCS 5700 series.
-It is high-capacity, low power consuming router providing the following support and capabilities:
+It is a high-capacity, low power consuming router providing the following support and capabilities:
  - Up to 4T total port bandwidth (oversubscribed)
- - 4T forwarding capacity.
+ - 2.4T forwarding capacity.
  - Total of 54 ports - 4 ports of 400G QSFP-DD, 2 ports of 4x100G QSFP-DD, 16 ports of 50G SFP+ (also support traffic speed of 10G, 25G, and 1G), 32 ports of 25G SFP+ (also support traffic speed of 10G and 1G)
  - Support for SFP, SFP+, SFP28, and QSFP28 optics
  - Synchronous Ethernet (SyncE) and PTP